Last Updated: May 19, 2013

 - 1 ballot is awarded for every tweet a team makes each season on Twitter.

 - BoD cannot earn extra ballots for participating in BoD-only votes, however, they may earn them by participating in regular league-wide votes.

 - If a team doesn't win the Extra Draft Pick they are awarded $25,000 per ballot.

-All GMs can make media posts in the TJHL Media forum.
+All GMs can make media posts in the UHS website.
 A post must be at least 200 words in order to qualify for cash and the weekly ballot.
 There is no limit to the number of posts a team may make.

 if the post qualifies, the team will earn $500 / word for the post.

-Additionally, teams will earn a ballot towards the Extra Draft Pick for their first qualifying post for the week.
-A week is considered Sunday to Saturday.
+Additionally, teams will earn a ballot towards the Extra Draft Pick for every 100 words each season.